Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: Results for an Analysis of Discrepancy

-Potential explanatory variables for discrepancy were gender, age, degree of difficulty, dive direction, and dive position.
-For all meets, divers, and dives, ridgeline plots are used to show the distribution of the discrepancy according to gender, age, dive position, dive direction, and DD (Figures \ref{fig:gender} - \ref{fig:discDD}).
-The y axis for each plot gives different categories for an explanatory variable.
+For all meets, divers, and dives, ridgeline plots \cite{wilke} are used to show the distribution of the discrepancy according to gender, age, dive position, dive direction, and DD (Figures \ref{fig:gender} - \ref{fig:discDD}).
+The y-axis for each plot gives different categories for an explanatory variable.
 The x-axis is the discrepancy, which is typically in a range of -25 to 15.
 The black line in the middle of each curve is the median discrepancy, the red area marks the $2.5^{th}$ percentile for the discrepancies, and the blue area marks the $97.5^{th}$ percentile for the discrepancies.
 For all ridgeline plots, the categories are ordered by the median discrepancy.
 For each category, the total number of dives is given under the category name on the vertical axis.

 Figure \ref{fig:gender} shows a plot of the distribution of the discrepancy for male and female divers.
 The black lines in the middle of each curve correspond to the median discrepancy.
-The medians are aligned at 0 for both genders; therefore, there is no evidence of gender bias as a main effect.
+Visually, the black lines are aligned at 0 for both genders; numerically, the median for females is 0.36 and the median for males is 0.40, for an absolute difference of 0.04.
+There is an indication that judges tend to give slightly higher scores overall than is deserved; however, this effect is the same regardless of gender of the diver.
 Figure \ref{fig:age} shows the discrepancy plotted for each age.
-There is a slight shift to the right as the divers age.
-For younger divers, the scores are unbiased.
-The shift might indicate improvement in diver ability with experience in diving as much as it would indicate favoritism for older divers.
+There is a slight shift to the right as the divers age (the medians for 14-19 year olds are 0.11, 0.14, 0.25, 0.55, 0.57, and 0.67, respectively).
+For 14 and 15 year old divers (who have the same median discrepancy), the scores are quite close to unbiased.
+A calculation of the mean and standard deviation for each age shows that both male and female divers increase their DD as they age.
+The change in mean DD is from 1.75 (1.80) at age 14 for female (male) divers, to 1.86 (1.91) for female (male) divers at age 19.
+The standard deviations for both genders also increase slightly from .2 to .4 as the age of the diver increases.
+An analysis for the number of years a diver has participated in diving competitions (1 to 5 for our data set) shows similar means and standard deviations of DD as given for age of the diver.
+The change in median discrepancy by age might indicate improvement in diver ability with experience in diving as much as it would indicate a tendency for judges to judge older divers more leniently.